 Deprecated alias to frombytes.
-Deprecated since version 2.0.

 Image.load()

 Allocates storage for the image and loads the pixel data.
 In normal cases, you don't need to call this method, since the Image class automatically loads an opened image when it is accessed for the first time.
 This method will close the file associated with the image.